-Danish windfarms also include the most productive wind turbines in the world, at Rønland I: the turbines have been operating for over 11 years now, with a lifetime capacity factor of 44.4%; of its eight turbines, four are rated at 2.3MW peak power, and each of those four had by the end of June 2014 generated 99 GWh — a world record for individual wind turbines.
+Danish windfarms also include the most productive wind turbines in the world, at Rønland I: the turbines have been operating for over 11 years now, with a lifetime capacity factor of 44.2%; of its eight turbines, four are rated at 2.3MW peak power, and each of those four had by the end of July 2014 generated over 100 GWh: the first turbines to pass that milestone.

 The capacity figures are calculated by calculating, for each turbine in a given wind farm, the number of hours since it was first connected to the grid.
 This is then multiplied by its capacity, to give the number of peak-MW-hours.
 These figures are summed across all turbines in a wind farm, and divided into the total energy generated by that wind farm, to give its capacity factor.